UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/content_part06.rst

 scenario for squaring 3.

-Now that we know that our change to squarer.py has introduced an error, let's revise our code to fix the error, run the tests again, and see that our code is working as expected once again.
+Now that we know that our change to squarer.py has introduced an error, let's revise our code to fix the error, re-run the tests, and see that our code is working as expected once again.

 .. raw:: html